Ohio-Supreme-Court-Reasons-Therefor/oh-sup-ct-clerk-docket-crawler/README.md

 ## Execution

 * Verify or revise the contents of the `1-docket-crawler-params.json` file.
 * Open a terminal, change to the local repository directory, and execute `node 1-docket-crawler.js`.
+Downloading 1985 through 2021 has taken between 12 to 13 hours, and the results are about 280 MB in size.

 ## Processing